xCrystal/crystal-randofuser/README.md

 - There may be hardcoded references to Pokemon in the games that still use non-fused names.
 If so, they refer to the base Pokemon.
 - Unown is not fused with any Pokemon, and neither any Pokemon may be fused with Unown
 - The Battle Tower is not available
-- The odd egg has Pokemon has random DVs
+- The odd egg Pokemon has random DVs

 ## Download & How to use
 - Download [crystal-randofuser.zip](https://github.com/xCrystal/crystal-randofuser/releases/download/v1.0/crystal-randofuser.zip?raw=true) and extract the .jar file and the .ips file
 - Get yourself the following ROM: <b>Pokemon - Crystal Version (UE) (V1.0) [C][!]</b>
 - Apply the .ips patch to the ROM with [Lunar IPS](http://fusoya.eludevisibility.org/lips/), and save the result as 'crystal.gbc' in the directory where you extracted the .jar file
 - Execute crystal-randofuser.jar.
 Choose your desired settings and click on the "Randofuse!" button to generate a ready-to-play "randofused" ROM that will named crystal_randofused.gbc
+- Do not combine this tool with any other hacking tool or randomized

+## Suggestions & Bug reports

+If you think you've found a bug, feel free to let me know about it by opening an issue in this repository.
+Likewise, if you have a suggestion about what you'd like to see implemented in this tool, you can do the same.
+I'm probably not going to work on this project short term though, but depending on how popular it becomes, I may add new features in the future.

 ## Some pics
 ![1](https://raw.githubusercontent.com/xCrystal/crystal-randofuser/master/media/pic1.png)